parallaxrealms/guessemon-sv5/README.md

 ### Contributions
 This project is 100% non-commercial.
 However, contributions in the form of feedback or code improvements are always welcome.

----

-Thank you for playing and testing! 🎮✨